 Most locations planted the trial in fall 2016, while a few had to wait on infrastructure improvements (mostly irrigation), and therefore will plant in spring 2017.
-Planting plans were developed for both Approach 1 and 2 sites (see Attachment E).
-We intend to initiate drought treatments in 2017 on those locations with mature plots.
+Planting plans were developed for both Approach 1 and 2 sites.
+Drought treatments were initiated in 2017 on those locations with mature plots.

-Rainout shelters have been ordered and these will be delivered this spring to each of the five Approach 1 sites.
-Installation will be performed by staff at each site with potential help from NTEP.
-As a part of the grant agreement, NTEP will return a portion of the funding allocated for rainout shelter purchases back to each researcher to help with installation and other initial expenses.
-Approach 2 sites will receive \$15,000 initial set-up costs for irrigation installation and/or other expenses.
+Rainout shelters were ordered and delivered in spring 2017 to each of the five Approach 1 sites.
+Installation was performed by staff at each site.
+As a part of the grant agreement, NTEP returned a portion of the funding allocated for rainout shelter purchases back to each researcher to help with installation and other initial expenses.
+Approach 2 sites received \$15,000 initial set-up costs for irrigation installation and/or other expenses.